-The recent cache timing-channel models \cite{deng2020benchmark,weber2021osiris} divide the attacks into three essential components, including the attacker's actions, the victim's actions, and the attacker's observations.
-The attacker's actions include normal memory accesses, cache line flushing, etc. The victim's action is usually a secret-dependent memory operation such that it changes the state of the cache, e.g., accessing a secret address ($addr_{secret}$).
-For the attacker's observations, the attacker accesses certain cache lines and obtains the timing measurement to gain information about the secret ($addr_{secret}$).
-With correct combinations, the attacker can learn the secret, as demonstrated in known attacks such as prime+probe \cite{liu2015last}, flush+reload~\cite{yarom2014flush+}, evict+time \cite{osvik2006cache}, cache collision \cite{bonneau2006cache} attacks, and other recent cache timing-channel attacks.
+The recent cache timing-channel models \cite{deng2020benchmark,weber2021osiris} divide the attacks into three essential components, including the attack program's actions, the victim program's actions, and the attack program's observations.
+The attack program's actions include normal memory accesses, cache line flushing, etc. The victim program's action is usually a secret-dependent memory operation such that it changes the state of the cache, e.g., accessing a secret address ($addr_{secret}$).
+For the attack program's observations, the attack program accesses certain cache lines and obtains the timing measurement to gain information about the secret ($addr_{secret}$).
+With correct combinations, the attack program can learn the secret, as demonstrated in known attacks such as prime+probe \cite{liu2015last}, flush+reload~\cite{yarom2014flush+}, evict+time \cite{osvik2006cache}, cache collision \cite{bonneau2006cache} attacks, and other recent cache timing-channel attacks.
 Table~\ref{tab:three_step} summarizes the actions of the common cache timing-channel attack categories~\cite{he2017secure,deng2020benchmark}.
-Other cache timing attacks also share the same set of actions and observations.
+Other cache-timing attacks also share the same set of actions and observations.

-In this paper, we refer to a sequence of actions such as memory accesses, cache flushing, allowing a victim's execution, and others in an attack on a specific system as an attack sequence.
+In this paper, we refer to a sequence of actions such as memory accesses, cache flushing, allowing a victim program's execution, and others in an attack on a specific system as an attack sequence.
 An attack category or strategy is a broader class of attack sequences that can be adapted to multiple systems, similar to the ones in Table~\ref{tab:three_step}.